International students

 As international students, you will apply as either a first-year student or a transfer/post-baccalaureate student.

-The information we provide in this International Admissions section is for international students who are not United States citizens or permanent residents and plan to attend a college, university, or other post-secondary educational institution in the U.S. This includes applicants that hold F-1 student visas, J-1 exchange visitor visas, or other non immigrant classifications.
-If you have dual U.S. citizenship, U.S. permanent residency, refugee status, or political asylum, you are not considered an international student.
-If you have applied for U.S. permanent residency (i.e., green card) and you anticipate it will be approved before enrolling at the UW Bothell, you should not apply as an international student but as a domestic First-Year, Transfer, or Post-Baccalaureate.
+The information we provide in this International Admissions section is for international students who are not United States citizens or permanent residents and plan to attend a college, university or other post-secondary educational institution in the U.S. This includes applicants that hold F-1 student visas, J-1 exchange visitor visas or other non-immigrant classifications.
+If you have dual U.S. citizenship, U.S. permanent residency, refugee status or political asylum, you are not considered an international student.
+If you have applied for U.S. permanent residency (i.e., green card) and anticipate it will be approved before enrolling at the UW Bothell, you should not apply as an international student but as a domestic First-Year, Transfer or Post-Baccalaureate.

 UW Bothell offers incredible opportunities with quality advising to help you plan your academic courses, as well as excellent career mentoring, research opportunities, multiple health and wellness programs, and numerous student organizations.
 We welcome students from around the world to join UW Bothell and earn an internationally recognized University of Washington degree.